alexfrydl/nova/README.md

 # nova-game

-Pokémon fan game implemented with the nova engine.
+Project “nova-game” is a Pokémon fan game implemented in Rust with the Nova engine.

 ## Running